Xscape (album): Promotion and singles

-Two official singles, "Love Never Felt So Good" and "A Place with No Name", were released from Xscape.
-"Slave to the Rhythm" was the first song announced for the album.

-In February 2014, Sony and Jackson's estate announced a partnership with Sony Mobile that saw the release of an ad incorporating a new version of the track "Slave to the Rhythm", which was confirmed as one of the album tracks.
-The commercial advertisement was for Sony Mobile's Xperia Z2 mobile phone.
-The album had been aired to the UK media in the basement of a Knightsbridge hotel on March 31, 2014.
+In February 2014, Sony and Jackson's estate announced a partnership with Sony Mobile for a commercial advertisement for the Sony Xperia Z2 mobile phone.
+The ad incorporated a new version of the track "Slave to the Rhythm", which was the first song announced for the album.
+Prior to its release, the album was played for UK press in the basement of a Knightsbridge hotel on March 31, 2014.
 The journalists were permitted to hear the album once without any electronic devices, and song titles were kept secret.
-The entertainment correspondents for some UK media, such as Sky News, London Evening Standard, The Daily Telegraph, Mixmag, The Guardian and Digital Spy were invited.
+Pre-orders for Xscape in both standard and deluxe editions began on April 1, 2014.

-On April 30, it was revealed that "Love Never Felt So Good" would be unveiled at the iHeartRadio Music Awards on May 1 as the album's first single, contradicting statements by Timbaland that suggested that "Chicago" would be released first.
-It was co-written by Canadian singer-songwriter Paul Anka, and features Justin Timberlake.
-"Love Never Felt So Good" was previously recorded by American entertainer Johnny Mathis.
-The digital download for the single became available on iTunes at 0:01 EDT on May 2, 2014 for the album version and the duet version with Justin Timberlake.
-The release date of the single to urban radio stations confirmed as May 6, 2014.
+On April 30, it was announced that "Love Never Felt So Good" would be the first single released from the album.
+It was unveiled at the iHeartRadio Music Awards The following day.
+It was co-written by Canadian singer-songwriter Paul Anka.
+The single was simultaneously released in two versions – a solo version and a duet version that features Justin Timberlake.
+The single became available on iTunes on May 2, 2014 and was released to urban radio stations on May 6, 2014.
 On May 4, the track "Chicago" became available to Music Unlimited subscribers, being followed by "Loving You", "A Place with No Name", "Slave to the Rhythm", and "Do You Know Where Your Children Are" in the succeeding days.